yinirong/Geospatial_Analysis_using_R_Shiny/README.md

 The metrics used in the dashboard are as follows
 - **Airport Traffic Index**: this represents daily airport traffic volume compared to that during the period from February 1 to March 15 in 2020 (baseline period)
 - **Fatality Rate**: this estimates the proportion of deaths among all confirmed cases

+The dashboard illustrates an unprecedented shift in travel patterns, highlighting a staggering 50% plunge in airport traffic while major cities grappling with surging confirmed COVID-19 cases.
+We can also witness a turning point in August 2023 as vaccine availability drived a resurgence in airport activity and a decline in fatality rates.